 Shek O Thai Restaurant

 On the flip side, there are plenty of restaurants in Shek O itself, including Cococabana right on the beach and Ming’s Cafe for western-style breakfast items.
 All that said, we have pretty much exclusively only eaten at Shek O Thai Restaurant every time we’ve been to Shek O Beach.
 Call us creatures of habit, but we enjoy Shek O Thai’s extensive menu of authentic and generally delicious Thai food at affordable prices so much that we never want to veer away from the comfort of what we know and love.
-There’s also an outdoor area so we can dine here with our dog, Crosby, who you can seeing peeking out of this photo of their Pad Pong Kari, or whole fish coated in a yellow curry sauce.
+There’s also an outdoor area so we can dine here with our dog, Crosby, who you can seeing peeking out of this photo of their whole fish coated in a yellow curry sauce (though I much prefer it with the tamarind sauce!)

 Must-try: Koong Ka Jok See crispy prawn rolls, Kor Moo Yang grilled pork neck (also yummy as the pork neck salad), Pad Ka Prao fried rice

-Other favorites: Pad Thai, Pad La Prik whole fried seabass with tamarind sauce, Pad Pong Kari yellow curry with choice of seafood or fish, Khao Soi northern style noodles
+Other favorites: Pad Thai, Pad La Prik whole fried seabass with tamarind sauce, Khao Soi northern style noodles

 Exploring Shek O Village